-The sequencing core will receive tissue samples from Research Projects 1-3 and use next-generation sequence to produce data that will be analyzed by Research Project 4.
-Two types of tissue samples will be processed by the core.
-The Sequencing Core will receive spleens from Research Projects 1-3 that will be used for genotyping.
-Genotype data will be produced using genotyping by sequencing (GBS), which is an innovative technology that takes advantage of the rapid advances in next-generation sequencing.
-This core will extract DNA from the spleens, make GBS libraries, multiplex those libraries, and sequence them using an Illumina 2400 equipment.
-The raw sequencing reads will be sent to Research Project 4 for further analysis.
+The sequencing core receives tissue samples from Research Projects 1-3 and use next-generation sequence to produce data that will be analyzed by Research Project 4.
+Two types of tissue samples are be processed by the core.
+The Sequencing Core receives spleens from Research Projects 1-3 that will be used for genotyping.
+Genotype data is produced using genotyping by sequencing (GBS), which is an innovative technology that takes advantage of the rapid advances in next-generation sequencing.
+This core extracts DNA from the spleens, makes GBS libraries, multiplexes those libraries, and sequences them using an Illumina 4000 equipment.
+The raw sequencing reads are sent to Research Project 4 for further analysis.

-The Sequencing Core will also perform RNA sequencing (RNAseq) of 5 key brain regions: nucleus accumbens core (AcbC), lateral habenula (LHb), prelimbic cortex (PC), infralimic cortex (IL) and orbitofrontal cortex (OFC).
-Total RNA from these brain regions will be supplied by Research Project 2, which will use microdissection to accurately dissect these regions from HS rats.
-This core will preparing libraries, multiplex them at a density of 12-15 per lane and sequence from a single end, 100 bp, using an Illumina 2400, to obtain 25-30 million reads per library.
+The Sequencing Core also performs RNA sequencing (RNAseq) of 5 key brain regions: nucleus accumbens core (AcbC), lateral habenula (LHb), prelimbic cortex (PC), infralimic cortex (IL) and orbitofrontal cortex (OFC).
+Total RNA from these brain regions is supplied by Research Project 2, which will use microdissection to accurately dissect these regions from HS rats.
+This core prepare libraries, multiplex them at a density of 12-15 per lane and sequence from a single end, 100 bp, using an Illumina 4000, to obtain 25-30 million reads per library.
 The raw reads will be passed to Research Project 4 for further analysis.
 The PI’s laboratory (Dr. Palmer) has extensive experience with all necessary techniques.
-This core will have access to numerous next-generation sequencing machines that are already in place at the UCSD as well as next-generation sequencing machines from other companies (e.g. 454, Pacific Biosystems, etc.).
-Because sequencing technology will continue to evolve rapidly, we anticipate that some of the technical details that we describe will change over the proposed funding period; since those changes are difficult to predict we have focused on describing technologies that are currently in use in Dr. Palmer’s lab.
-Note that we are not proposing to purchase any major equipment (e.g. we are not proposing to buy a nextgeneration sequencing machine) as part of this core.
-This allows us to deliver the necessary services while minimizing the costs paid by the center.
+This core has access IGM Core at UCSD as well as next-generation sequencing machines from other companies.

 This core may also provide GBS services to outside investigators on a cost recovery basis.
 Because the analysis of GBS data requires large numbers of samples, such a service would only be appropriate for investigators who are interested in genotyping at least several hundred samples.